divee789/divee789/README.md

 <h1 align="center">Hi 👋, I'm Divine Olokor</h1>
 <h3 align="center">A software engineer specialising primarily in backend services and blockchain technologies.</h3>
-<p align="center">My primary stack is Solidity, Web3, Nodejs and React.
-But i also work with Ruby on Rails and Rust.</p>
+<p align="center">My primary stack is Solidity, Web3, Nodejs, React and React Native.
+But i also work with Ruby on Rails.</p>

 - 📫 How to reach me **https://twitter.com/DivineOlokor**